Xtra-Computing/thundersvm/docs/intro.md

 ```
 where ``$ \boldsymbol{w} $`` is the normal vector of the hyperplane, C is the penalty parameter, ``$ \boldsymbol{\xi} $`` is the slack variables to tolerant some training instances falling in the wrong side of the hyperplane, and b is the bias of the hyperplane.

 To handle the non-linearly separable data, SVMs use a mapping function to map the training instances from the original data space to a higher dimensional data space where the data may become linearly separable.
-The optimization problem above can be rewritten to a dual form where mapping functions can be replaced by kernel functions which make the mapping easier.
+The optimization problem above can be rewritten to a dual form where the dot products of two mapped data can be replaced by a kernel function which avoids explicitly defining the mapping functions as only dot products are involved.
 The optimization problem in the dual form is shown as follows.
 ```math
 & \underset{\boldsymbol{\alpha}}{\text{max}}
 & & F(\boldsymbol{\alpha})=\sum_{i=1}^{n}{\alpha_i}-\frac{1}{2}{\boldsymbol{\alpha^T} \boldsymbol{Q} \boldsymbol{\alpha}}\\